Kevin Gentry: Fundraising

 In 2003, Gentry was hired at the Charles G. Koch Charitable Foundation to improve the capacity of the foundation's grantees by mentoring them in fundraising best practices.
-He also serves as vice president of special projects for Koch Industries.
-According to Politico, Gentry is the primary fundraiser for the Koch family's political activities.
-Gentry's responsibilities include leading fundraising efforts at the Koch's biannual free enterprise donor seminars.
-The Koch fundraising summits, emceed by Gentry, were expected to spend $400 million on conservative causes ahead of the 2012 election.
-According to The Washington Post, Gentry "raises money for the network of Koch-backed organizations, some of which are prominent conservative think tanks such as the Heritage Foundation".

-Gentry leads an informal network of fundraisers for conservative think tanks and advocacy groups such as Americans for Prosperity.
+He also served as vice president of special projects for Koch, Inc. According to Politico, Gentry is the primary fundraiser for the Koch family's political activities.
+Gentry's responsibilities include leading fundraising efforts at the Koch's donor seminars.
+The Koch fundraising summits, emceed by Gentry, were expected to spend $400 million on conservative causes heading into the 2012 election.
+According to The Washington Post, Gentry "raises money for the network of Koch-backed organizations, some of which are prominent conservative think tanks".
+Gentry led an informal network of fundraisers for think tanks and advocacy groups such as Americans for Prosperity.

-For contributions to the free market movement, Gentry was presented with the Roe Award in 2007 by the State Policy Network.
-The award is given to "recognize individuals who exhibit leadership, innovation and achievement in promoting free markets and less intrusive government at the state and local level.

-Cato Institute

 In December 2010, Gentry joined the board of the Cato Institute.
 Gentry was placed on the board by Charles Koch and David Koch.
 Cato Institute chairman Robert Levy and president Edward Crane expressed concern that Gentry was a conservative rather than a libertarian, with Crane referring to Gentry as a "Republican activist" and "social conservative."
 Crane also expressed disappointment that Gentry had not involved Crane or other Cato Institute employees with Koch-sponsored donor events.
 In an opinion editorial posted on CNN.com, Gentry defended the Koch brothers against allegations that they wanted to compromise the political independence of the Cato Institute.
 In June 2012, as part of a settlement over the ownership of the Cato Institute, Gentry was removed from the board due to a provision that bars Koch employees from serving on the institute's board.

+For contributions to the free market movement, Gentry was presented with the Roe Award in 2007 by the State Policy Network.
+The award is given to "recognize individuals who exhibit leadership, innovation and achievement in promoting free markets and less intrusive government at the state and local level.
+Gentry is credited with helping raise over $3 billion for philanthropic causes during his fundraising career.

+TenX Strategies and the Going Big! podcast

+In July 2024, Gentry retired from both Stand Together and Koch to launch TenX Strategies.
+TenX Strategies states its mission is to help "great causes transform their effectiveness by 10xing their fundraising."
+As part of TenX Strategies, he also launched the Going Big! podcast, which features business leaders, nonprofit leaders, and philanthropists to share their stories of making a significant impact in their given fields.
+The podcast has won MarCom Gold, Viddy Gold, and Communicator awards for excellence in storytelling and has featured guests including Newt Gingrich, Doug DeVos, Will Guidara, Phil Gramm, Richard Viguerie, Morton Blackwell, and Lord Matthew Elliott.